Pros

 1 - 3% Cash Back

-The Amex Blue Cash Everyday Card gives 2-3 times more in rewards than the average cash back credit card in several spending categories.
+The Amex Blue Cash Everyday Card gives 3 times more in rewards than the average cash back credit card in several spending categories.
 In particular, you’ll earn 3% cash back at U.S. supermarkets, up to $6,000 spent per year – a spending limit most people won’t reach.
+You’ll also get 3% cash back on gas at any station in the U.S. and on U.S. online retail purchases (up to $6,000 spent per year in each of these categories).

 Purchases that don’t qualify for these bonus categories will earn just 1% back – about average for a cash rewards card.
 That’s important considering that your credit figures to be well above average if you can get approved for Blue Cash Everyday.
 It’s also important to note that these categories do not change, unlike some cards that switch where you’ll earn at a maximum rate on a quarterly basis.

-Blue Cash Everyday is in the top tier of financing cards, thanks to an extended 0% term that applies to new purchases.
-This 15-month head start on interest has the potential to save you hundreds when it comes to financing big-ticket purchases.
+Amex Blue Cash Everyday is in the top tier of financing cards, offering intro APRs of 0% for 15 months on new purchases and 0% for 15 months on balance transfers.
+This head start on interest has the potential to save you hundreds.

-For example, you could pay off a $1,500 purchase with 15 monthly payments of $100 each without incurring interest using Blue Cash Everyday, but it would take 17 months and cost an extra $218 to pay off that balance in $100 increments with the average new credit card, which has a 18.32% APR.
+For example, you could pay off a $1,500 purchase with 15 monthly payments of $100 each without incurring interest using Amex Blue Cash Everyday.
+But it would take 18 months and cost around $285 extra to pay off that balance in $100 increments with the average credit card available now, which has an APR of 22.76%.

 $0 Annual Fee